gorouflex/AFKBot/README.md

 - Move the mouse into random places

-- Do some game action key (ex: FPS games)
+-Random clicks

-- Press ESC to instanly exit (Only worked when the main window is focused on)
+- Do some game action key (A,W,S,D and space)

-- Interactive GUI with auto theme set with system theme
+- Interactive GUI

 ### For Py/Source version please install these modules: